Carl Panzram: Escalating violence

-As noted above Panzram claimed in his autobiography that after escaping from a chain gang at Rusk, Texas, he went to Ciudad Juárez, Mexico in the winter of 1910 to try to enlist in the Federales.
+Panzram claimed in his autobiography that after escaping from a chain gang at Rusk, Texas, he went to Ciudad Juárez, Mexico in the winter of 1910 to try to enlist in the Federales.
 After being refused, Panzram met a half-Indian from Oregon who had just been released from prison in Yuma, Arizona; together they took a train to Del Rio, Texas, a small town 425 mi east of El Paso.
 He later claimed to have abducted, assaulted and strangled a man about a mile from the town and then stolen $35 from the victim.

-The two men later parted ways and Panzram crossed the border into Mexico again, this time to Agua Prieta, where he managed to join the Mexican Army's Foreign Legion, known as the Northern Brigade Mexico.
+The two men later parted ways and Panzram crossed the border into Mexico again, this time to Agua Prieta, where he joined the Mexican Army's Foreign Legion, known as the Northern Brigade Mexico.
 During his short service, which lasted about a month, he was disappointed to discover that looting had become widespread throughout the country, and that all the places he visited had been plundered long before.
 He deserted, stealing weapons and a horse, riding it towards the border until it died of exhaustion.
 He then began to make his way to California.

 In the summer of 1911, going by the alias "Jefferson Davis", Panzram was arrested in Fresno, California for stealing a bicycle.
 He was sentenced to six months in county jail, but escaped after thirty days.
 He claimed that after his escape, while riding on a boxcar in California, he disarmed a man, a "railway detective" or "railway brakeman" and forced him to rape a homeless man at gunpoint before throwing them both off the train.
 Then he proceeded to Oregon, where he made a living as a logger.

-Panzram admitted years later that once, when hiding in a bordello, his wallet was stolen, and he was infected with gonorrhea.
-He became paranoid, claiming that the law was always on his trail but could never catch him.
-In 1913, going by the alias "Jack Allen", he was arrested in The Dalles, Oregon for highway robbery, assault and sodomy, breaking out of jail after two months.
-He was arrested again in Harrison, Idaho under the alias "Jeff Davis", but escaped from county jail.
-On April 7, 1913, under the alias "Jeff Davis," Panzram was arrested in Malta, Montana: "A fellow giving his name as Jeff Davis was arrested Monday morning for disorderly conduct and placed in the county jail.
-During the day information came from Chinook that he was wanted there for breaking into a dentist's office and stealing a lady's fur lined coat and a tube of gold.
-A Chinook officer came after Jeff Tuesday.
-The coat in question was sold in Malta for $5.00 and by the way it looks like the party bought $5.00 worth of experience instead of coat."
-In Chinook, under the alias "Jefferson Davis", he was sentenced to one year in prison for burglary, to be served at the Montana State Prison.